oracle-livelabs/security/accessgovernance-admin/access-control/access-control.md

 4. Select the permissions to be included in the access bundle.

-    Which permissions are included in this bundle? : Select 20-30 permissions to be included in the access bundle from the list.
+    Which permissions are included in this bundle? : Select the below to be included in the access bundle from the list.

+    * READ ANY FILE GROUP
+    * READ ANY TABLE

      ![Create Access Bundle](images/select-permissions.png)